Applethal/RSA/readme.md

 Coeffs
 Constraints
 ```
 Where `OBJECTIVE` is the objective function's direction which takes either `MINIMIZE` and `MAXIMIZE` as keywords. `Coeffs` refers to the objective function coefficients for the variables all in one line, the next lines will be strictly for the constraints where each constraint will have its left hand sign contain nothing but variable coefficients preceding the constraint's symbol `<=`, `=` or `>=`.
-Make sure each line ends with a `;`.
-Implicitly a `+` is considered between each variable (variables are allowed to be negative).
+Make sure each entry is separated with a `,`.

 Example: